Book Rights And Wrongs And Traps For New Authors

 For new authors, the far more common occurrence is that a publishing company will demand the rights but offer no money in return.

-Due to a lack of financial resources, many small publishers ask for money from the author to cover a part or even all publishing costs.
+Due to a lack of financial resources, some small publishers might ask for money from the author to cover a part or even all publishing costs.
+However, a vanity publisher will always ask the author to pay.

 Signing up with a publisher is an exciting time for new authors.